microsoft/VirtualClient/website/docs/dependencies/linux-package-installation.md

 TLDR: The packages that will install on your system are "Packages" + "Packages Specific to your package manager" + "Packages Specific to your distro".
 For example: if you are on Ubuntu.
 Packages = "Packages"+"Packages-Apt"+"Packages-Ubuntu".

-### Support for packages that have the same name across distros
+### Example: Packages that have the same name across distros
 This is the simplest case.
 The package is well-known and all package manager have the same name for the package, in default repo.
 Life is simple.